Miami Marlins at Philadelphia Phillies

 BOTTOM LINE

-The Phillies are 34-39 against the rest of their division.
-Philadelphia is slugging .425 as a unit.
-Bryce Harper leads the club with a .504 slugging percentage, including 69 extra-base hits and 34 home runs.
+The Phillies are 35-39 against opponents from the NL East.
+The Philadelphia offense has compiled a .244 batting average as a team this season, Jean Segura leads the team with a mark of .280.

-The Marlins are 23-50 against teams from the NL East.
-Miami has a collective on-base percentage of .296, last in the National League.
-Garrett Cooper leads the club with a mark of .344.
+The Marlins have gone 23-51 against division opponents.
+Miami has slugged .373, last in the majors.
+Garrett Cooper leads the club with a .446 slugging percentage, including 32 extra-base hits and 15 home runs.
+The Phillies won the last meeting 5-4.
+Ranger Suarez earned his sixth victory and Bryce Harper went 2-for-6 with a double, a triple and two RBIs for Philadelphia.
+Adam Conley took his 11th loss for Miami.

 TOP PERFORMERS

-Cesar Hernandez leads the Phillies with 166 hits and has 70 RBIs.
-Harper is 10-for-32 with three doubles, three home runs and seven RBIs over the last 10 games for Philadelphia.
+Harper leads the Phillies with 71 extra base hits and is slugging .507.
+Andrew Knapp is 7-for-23 with five doubles, a home run and three RBIs over the last 10 games for Philadelphia.

-Starlin Castro leads the Marlins with 21 home runs and has 83 RBIs.
-Jorge Alfaro is 6-for-29 with three home runs and nine RBIs over the last 10 games for Miami.
+Starlin Castro leads the Marlins with 84 RBIs and is batting .268.
+Jorge Alfaro is 6-for-26 with three home runs and nine RBIs over the last 10 games for Miami.

 LAST 10 GAMES